Trisecant Flops, their associated K3 surfaces and the rationality of some Fano fourfolds: The trisecant flop and the extremal congruence contraction

 \item The irreducible components of $T$ are contained in the base locus scheme of $\mu$ and their flopped images on $W$ are contained in the base locus scheme of $\mu\inv$.
-The flopped images of the scrolls in $T$ are scrolls in $W$ ruled by curves of degree $e$ which are $(i(W)\cdot e)$-secant to $U$. \end{enumerate} \end{thm} \begin{proof} By hypothesis there exists a trisecant flop of the trisecant flop contraction $\tilde\phi:X'=\Bl_SX\to Y$ and hence the commutative diagram \eqref{diagramma2}.
-Let $D'\subset X'$ be the strict transform of $D$ on $X'$ and let $C'\subset D'$ be the strict transform of a general curve of the congruence $\pi:\mathcal D\to \mathcal H$, contained in $X$.
+The flopped images of the scrolls in $T$ are scrolls $R\subset W$ ruled by {\it lines} in $W$, which are $i(W)$-secant to $U$. \end{enumerate} \end{thm} \begin{proof} Let notation be as above and let $p:\mathcal D\to \p^5$ be the tautological morphism of the congruence and let $\mathcal H$ be its parameter space.
+Since $p$ is birational, the locus $\mathcal E\subset\p^5$ of points through which there passes more than one curve of the congruence has codimension at least two in $\p^5$ by Zariski Main Theorem.
+Since the curves of the congruence are $(3e-1)$-secant to $S$ and hence to $X$, to be contained in $X$ imposes two conditions in $\mathcal H$ by Bézout Theorem.
+Putting these two facts together we deduce that $D$ is a divisor inside $X$, whose irreducibility will be proved below.
+By hypothesis there exists a trisecant flop of the trisecant flop contraction $\tilde\phi:X'=\Bl_SX\to Y$ and hence the commutative diagram \eqref{diagramma2}.
+Let $D'\subset X'$ be the strict transform of $D$ on $X'$ and let $C'\subset D'$ be the strict transform of a general curve $C$ of the congruence $\pi:\mathcal D\to \mathcal H$ contained in $X$.
 By definition $C'$ is the strict transform of a smooth rational curve of degree $e\geq 2$ which is $(3e-1)$--secant to $S$.